quantopian/zipline/docs/source/bundles.rst

    $ zipline ingest -b quantopian-quandl
    $ zipline ingest

-These commands should only take a few seconds to download the data.
+Either command should only take a few seconds to download the data.

 .. note::